-The existence of two information laws is not in itself in direct contradiction with the Convention, but it does cause application problems: in the experience of NGOs, unnecessary disputes arise over which of the two laws covers the specific information requested; for information seekers, the existence of two laws means increased demands on knowledge of the laws, on the correct formulation of the request and on the correct response to any refusal by the authorities (even central public authorities find it difficult to determine the correct regime of providing information, see judgment of the Supreme Administrative Court of 20 January 2020, file No. 5 As 231 / 2018-77, or the Ministry of Foreign Affairs - judgment of the Supreme Administrative Court of 30 October 2020, No. 5 As 162 / 2018-51).
+The existence of two information laws is not in itself in direct contradiction with the Convention, but it does cause application problems: in the experience of NGOs, unnecessary disputes arise over which of the two laws covers the specific information requested; for information seekers, the existence of two laws means increased demands on knowledge of the laws, on the correct formulation of the request and on the correct response to any refusal by the authorities (This is not a problem exclusively for lower-level administrations.
+The case law shows that even after two decades, even central public authorities find it difficult to determine the correct regime of providing information, e.g. the Ministry of the Environment (see judgment of the Supreme Administrative Court of 20 January 2020, file No. 5 As 231 / 2018-77), or the Ministry of Foreign Affairs - (judgment of the Supreme Administrative Court of 30 October 2020, No. 5 As 162 / 2018-51).

-The NGOs have stated that they lack an explicit provision stating that if the obligated entity considers that the request is not covered by Act No 123/1998 Coll., it must follow Act No 106/1999 Coll. and always make a decision on the request.
+The NGOs have stated that they lack an explicit provision stating that if the obligated entity considers that it request is not covered by Act No 123/1998 Coll., it must follow Act No 106/1999 Coll. and always make a decision on the request.
 Some NGOs (e.g. Děti Země, Chráníme stromy z.s.; as well as the expert review opinion on the report) recommend repealing Act No. 123/1998 Coll. and to incorporate it into Act No. 106/1999 Coll. (this should eliminate the fragmentation of information laws and reduce the unreasonably long time of processing requests).